tonytw1/nominatim-ac/README.md

 Java / Spring Boot and Elasticsearch.

 Reads from a populated Nominatim 3.4 postgres database and indexes into an Elasticsearch 7.8 index.

-An example install containing the whole planet data set is available at https://nominatim-ac.eelpieconsulting.co.uk

 ### Also see